jtucci31/Baseball-stadium-project/Data/6-NOAA-Weather/6_data_documentation_assessment.md

 ### Authorship, Attribution, Provenance
 This data was compiled at the request of NOAA Headquarters.
-I don't think individual authorship exists for these data sets.
+Individual ownership of these datasets do not exist and all belong to NOAA.

 ### Semantic Contents